cykod/Quintus-website/public/guide/core.md

                       audioPath: "http://cdn.yourgame.com/assets/",
                       dataPath: "http://cdn.yourgame.com/assets/" });

 Quintus by default assumes you have both .mp3 and .ogg versions of any audio files and will load the appropriate one depending on what the browser supports.
 If you want to override this behavior you can adjust the supported formats by passing in a property called `audioSupported`.
-If the browser can't handle of any of the supported formats, no audio will be loaded.
+If the browser can't handle any of the supported formats, no audio will be loaded.

 If you want to accumulate a set of files to load before loading, you can use `Q.preload`.
 Call preload as many times as you like with object to be loaded and then one final time with a callback method to be called when all those files are ready.
 For example: